pyrocko/grond/docs/source/overview/index.rst

     Existing project folders can be overwritten using ``grond init --force <project-folder>``

-You can create an initial Grond configuration file for a centroid moment tensor optimization based on global seismic waveforms with
+You can create an initial Grond configuration file for a centroid moment tensor optimisation based on global seismic waveforms with

 .. code-block :: sh